I have heard people talking about 1140 hours - what is it?

 When the additional hours are phased in, they will be permanently available and continue through to statutory implementation.
 However, in some instances there may be a few changes in response to parental feedback, places or staffing requirements but the expectation is that the majority will remain the same.
 I.e. changes to times or moving from an extended day to an asymmetric model.
 Any changes to models will be managed in a timely manner with consideration of staffing and partner arrangements already in place.

-Funded providers, which will include Childminders, Private Day Nurseries and Community Playgroups will often offer greater choice and flexibility within their business model.
+These two models will only operate in our own council settings.
+Funded providers, which could include childminders, private day nurseries and community playgroups, will often offer greater choice and flexibility within their business model.
+You can also access a 'blended model' meaning funded hours can be taken up across two providers - such as a childminder and a local authority nursery.
 Parents will need to consider their own needs and which provider can best meet these.

 Do I have to take part?

-You don’t have to take part in trial and you will have the option to stay with your 600 hours.
 You can take up as much or as little of the hours you wish, within the model framework.
-Currently this is a minimum of two and half hours and eight hours in any one day.
 Feedback from families who are accessing the increased hours is positive and highlights many benefits.
-Reporting positive developments in their child’s social skills, confidence and language and described their children as settled, happy and making new friends.
-With the longer day offering good preparation for transition to P1 and eating lunch in a school environment.
+Reporting positive developments in their child's social skills, confidence and language and described their children as settled, happy and making new friends.

 I am concerned that this is too long a day for my child and they may require a nap?